GMFranceschini/dataprivacy_bisulfite/README.md

-## BAMboozle.py: de-identification of sequencing reads
+## De-identification of bisulfite-treated sequencing reads

-**BAMboozle.py** is a tool that can remove genetic variation from sequencing reads stored in BAM file format to protect the privacy and genetic information of donor individuals.
+This is a modification of the original **BAMboozle.py**, a tool that can remove genetic variation from sequencing reads stored in BAM file format to protect the privacy and genetic information of donor individuals.

-WARNING: this is a modified version to specifically deal with bisulfite converted data aligned with `bismark`.
+NOTICE: this is an adapted version to specifically deal with bisulfite converted sequencing alignments (`.bam` files) with `bismark`.
 See the original repo for applications to RNA-seq and ATAC-seq (https://github.com/sandberg-lab/dataprivacy).

 ## Installation